This piece was written by Jennifer Bell

 Plants are not only suitable room brighteners, but they also are good filters of the air in your home and beneficial to your health.
 They will boost not only your mood but also your work productivity.
 Of course, not everyone is good with plants, but this is not an excuse.
 For starters, you can choose various options from the standard low-maintenance succulent plants that you can easily add to your home office space.
 Eventually, you may find yourself adding more greenery, which requires more maintenance.

-A home office setup can be born from any corner of your home.
+A Custom Office Space setup can be born from any corner of your home.
 The only trick is not to overdo it and be creative enough to make it as inviting as possible.
 Don’t let limited space pin you down.
 As explained above, there are perfect solutions to help you with that.